-Reservation Registration Process: Only alumnae celebrating their 50th reunion and older will have the option to register via a paper form.
-These paper forms will be sent with the winter reunion letter.
-All other classes will be given the link to register online (and members of any class may register over the phone).
+Reservation Registration Process: All classes will be given the link to register online (and members of any class may register over the phone).

 Reservation Registration Reports: Starting approximately a week after the reservation registration deadline, registration reports will be generated and made available to reunion planners.
 These reports will provide reunion volunteers with a listing of current registrants and money collected to date.